-International Students Can Study In The US This Fall — If They Can Get Here
+International Students Can Study In The U.S. This Fall — If They Can Get Here

 There's a lot Andy Tu was looking forward to as a freshman at Claremont McKenna College, a small private college in California.
 He imagined having intellectual debates on the quad and meeting "highly motivated, open-minded friends."
 Coming from an environment that's "intolerant of unconventional ideas," he says he was looking forward to being able to express himself freely on campus.
 He'd even been daydreaming about learning how to surf.